wp-plugins/wp-rss-aggregator/readme.txt

 You can call the function from within the theme or even use a shortcode with parameters.

 = Demo =
-The plugin can be seen in use on the [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/)
+The plugin can be seen in use on the [FitForBlogging.com Internet Marketing News page](http://www.fitforblogging.com/news) or [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/)

 = Credit =
 Created by Jean Galea.
 Need a [WordPress Freelance Developer](http://www.jeangalea.com/services/wordpress-consultancy-development/)?